servantboy/The-Revelation-Riddle/Revelation-Riddle-Full.md

 	3	Hidden Word – Light veiled in the brass belly and thighs, preserved in darkness.
 	4	Printed & Published Word – Light running on the iron legs across the earth.
 	5	Kept Word – Light guarded by the Philadelphia remnant at twilight.
-	6	Forbidden Word – Light resisted and outlawed under Laodicean and end-time pressure.
+	6	Forbidden Word – Light resisted and outlawed under the daughter of Tyre and the beast system.
 The same Christ who spoke the first Sermon will speak the final judgment.
 The same Word that began on the lips of the Head will be honored in the mouths of the martyrs.
 This Word progression is the light-track of the prophetic image—showing not only where we stand in time, but how the Church’s relationship to the Scriptures has shifted in each era, from the pure sound of the Head to the opposed testimony at the very end.

 CHAPTER 13 — THE SEVEN SEALS
 THE SEVEN SEALS — THE PROMISES OF GOD
-(Revised & Strengthened — Final Version)
 This chapter views the seven seals of Revelation not as random calamities, but as the covenant framework behind God’s dealings with the world.
 In this interpretation, the seals themselves are not the judgments; they are the promises, forces, and structures God has already set in place, which are then brought into the open before the day of His wrath fully unfolds.

 1. A SEAL — MEANING IN SCRIPTURE